Understanding Permutation of All Objects

 Difference from Partial Permutation

-Complete permutation (n from n objects): Uses all available objects.
-Partial permutation (r from n objects): Only uses some objects.
+Complete permutation ( from objects): Uses all available objects.
+Partial permutation ( from objects): Only uses some objects.

 Concrete example:

-- Complete permutation: Arranging 5 books in 5 positions on a shelf = = 120 ways
+- Complete permutation: Arranging in on a shelf is

-- Partial permutation: Selecting and arranging 3 books from 5 available books = = 60 ways
+- Partial permutation: Selecting and arranging from is

 Detailed calculation for partial permutation:

-In permutation of n items from n objects, no objects are left over and all positions must be filled.
+In permutation of items from objects, no objects are left over and all positions must be filled.

 Exercises